joykon85/Masters_Project3_UBER_NYC_rides_forecasting/README.md

 ## Full Report

-The complete project methodology, results, and business insights are documented in the final group report:
+The complete project methodology, results, and business insights are documented in the final group report

-- *Optimizing Taxi Economics: A Data-Driven Approach to Pricing and Resource Management in NYC*
-  (NUS-ISS EBA5005, May 2025) :contentReference[oaicite:0]{index=0}

 ---